 - opens in a new windowSTC Learning Portal

-- Please give us your feedback on any STC certified courses opens in a new window.
+- opens in a new windowPlease give us your feedback on any STC certified courses.

 (all feedback will remain confidential)

-Lesson Plan Policy - Effective July, 2019
+Lesson Plan Policyopens PDF file - Effective July, 2019

 Best practices indicate detailed lesson plans enhance the development and delivery of training.
 Lesson plans help ensure quality training delivery by providing detailed information about the delivery of instructional objectives, instructional methodology, testing, and classroom activities.
 Please see samples & templates below.